apache/spark/docs/structured-streaming-programming-guide.md

   you should cache the output DataFrame/Dataset, write it to multiple locations, and then uncache it.
 Here is an outline.

     streamingDF.writeStream.foreachBatch { (batchDF: DataFrame, batchId: Long) =>
-      batchDF.cache()
+      batchDF.persist()
       batchDF.write.format(...).save(...)  // location 1
       batchDF.write.format(...).save(...)  // location 2
-      batchDF.uncache()
+      batchDF.unpersist()
     }

 - **Apply additional DataFrame operations** - Many DataFrame and Dataset operations are not supported in streaming DataFrames because Spark does not support generating incremental plans in those cases.
-  Using foreachBatch() you can apply some of these operations on each micro-batch output.
+  Using `foreachBatch`, you can apply some of these operations on each micro-batch output.
 However, you will have to reason about the end-to-end semantics of doing that operation yourself.

 **Note:**
 - By default, `foreachBatch` provides only at-least-once write guarantees.
 However, you can use the